cyx/imagery/README.markdown

 ## Extending

-You can check the current plugins for examples of writing extensions:
+You can check `Imagery::S3` to see an example of an extension.

-1. Imagery::s3
-2. Imagery::Faking

 ## Copyright